Goodbye Julia: Production

-International release
+Release

 Goodbye Julia premiered with an audience of 1,000 spectators on 20 May 2023 in the Un Certain Regard section of the 2023 Cannes Film Festival.
 The screening and the following post-premiere Q&A with the cast and crew, including comments on the ongoing 2023 Sudan conflict, received standing ovations.
-Further, Goodbye Julia was also shown in more than 30 international film festivals, including the BFI London Film Festival, Karlovy Vary, Melbourne, Chicago, Warsaw, Hamburg and the Montreal International Black Film Festival.
+It was the first Sudanese film to appear at the festival.
+In a speech, Kordofani noted that most of the cast and crew were not given visas to attend the festival.
+He also said that he felt guilty about being there: "I walk the red carpet while people are running away from bullets and bombing".
+Goodbye Julia was also shown in more than 30 international film festivals, including the BFI London Film Festival, Karlovy Vary, Melbourne, Chicago, Warsaw, Hamburg and the Montreal International Black Film Festival.

 In September 2023, Goodbye Julia was nominated as Sudan's candidate for Best International Feature Film at the 96 Academy Awards, to be announced on 10 March 2024.
 This nomination received the support of Black Panther actress Lupita Nyong'o as executive producer.